Caladenia nana subsp. nana

+Description

-DescriptionCaladenia nana subsp. nana is a terrestrial, perennial, deciduous, herb with an underground tuber and which often grows in dense clumps of up to twenty plants.
+Caladenia nana subsp. nana is a terrestrial, perennial, deciduous, herb with an underground tuber and which often grows in dense clumps of up to twenty plants.
 It has a single erect, hairy leaf, 50-90 mm long and 3-10 mm wide.
 Up to three pale to deep pink, rarely white, flowers 10-30 mm long and wide are borne on a spike 50-150 mm tall.
 The dorsal sepal is curved forward over the column and the lateral sepals and petals are short, spreading and fan-like, with the lateral sepals joined at their bases.
 The labellum is narrow with short, blunt teeth on its sides and two rows of calli along its centre.
 Flowering occurs from late September to October.